spinningideas/client-store/README.md

 `npm run test`

-# Supported Browsers
+# Supported Environments

+## Browsers

-Browsers need to support "Local Storage" and "Session Storage" in order for clientStore to function.
+Browsers need to support "Local Storage" and "Session Storage" in order for clientStore to function in browser environments.

+## Node.js

+In Node.js environments, the library provides a compatible in-memory storage implementation by default via global.clientStoreMemoryStorage, or you can use a third-party storage implementation like `sessionstorage-for-nodejs`.

 # Usage / Examples

+## Browser Environment

 ### Creating a database, table, and populating the table